Technosorcery

 There is a pretty good update hook for CIA.vc integration called ciabot.pl that I’ve been using, without any complaints.
 Unfortunately, I haven’t been able to find anything to integrate Git with Lighthouse that hasn’t needed modification out of the box.

-Soft Resolution of Request Tracker Tickets.
+Soft resolution of Request Tracker tickets.

 We wanted to be able to close a ticket, without actually “closing” it.
 Thus the “pending” ticket status was born.
 We can set a ticket’s status as “pending”, and have it automatically marked as “closed” n days later, if there haven’t been any replies in that time.